-Figure 6: Underground installations at the Hofermühle site (Dynamic Probing Heavy (DPH) and Medium (DPM), piezometer (PZM), TDR probes, inclinometer (INC)).
-(DEM (1m) 2009: made available by the state of Lower Austria).
+Figure 6: Subsurface installations at the Hofermühle site (Dynamic Probing Heavy (DPH), piezometer (PZM), TDR probes, inclinometer (INC)).
+(DEM (1m) 2009: made available by the Federal State Government of Lower Austria).
 Graphics: Stumvoll M.J.
 2020.

 Inclinometer measurements provide information about dynamics in the subsurface.
-Depending on the depth of the installation, it is possible, for example, to define one or more sliding horizons for an active landslide.
-There are currently 4 cased boreholes in the Hofermühle, which are used for inclinometer measurements.
-3 of them are measured approximately monthly using a manual inclinometer probe, one contains a permanently installed automatic chain inclinometer (measuring interval 5 min).
-The measurements are transmitted directly to the data server in Vienna via the Internet.
+Depending on the depth of the installation, it is e.g. possible to define one or more sliding planes /shear zones for an active landslide.
+There are currently 4 boreholes in the Hofermühle which are used for inclinometer measurements.
+3 of them are measured approximately once each month using a manual inclinometer probe, one contains a permanently installed automatic chain inclinometer (measuring interval 5 min); these measurements are transmitted directly to a server in Vienna via the Internet.

 Piezometers and TDR probes

 To examine the groundwater level and its changes, 8 piezometers are distributed over the upper slope (see Figure 6).
 In order to obtain additional information about the soil moisture at different depths, a total of 9 TDR probes are installed at 3 locations at 3 different depths each (0.5, 1 and 2m).
 Both piezometer and TDR data are recorded in a measuring interval of 5 minutes.
-Just like the inclinometer data, it is also sent directly to the server in Vienna, processed and can also be accessed directly in Monitoring .
+Just like the inclinometer data, it is also sent directly to the server in Vienna and can also be accessed in almost real-time (Monitoring).

 Figure 8: Impressions of the field work at the Hofermühle site, autumn 2018.
-1 and 2) Installation of piezometer teaching tubes; 3 and 4) Installation of TDR probes. © Photographs see individual note.
+1 and 2) Installation of piezometer teaching tubes; 3 and 4) Installation of TDR probes. © Photographs see individual notes.

-A total of 32 pile-driving soundings have been carried out at the site since 2018.
+A total of 32 DPH profiles have been generated at the site since 2018.
 Their analysis is part of ongoing work.
 The drill cores (10) and direct soil samples (3 locations) taken at the site were or will be analyzed and evaluated as part of various final theses.
 Corresponding results are in progress.